 - (4.2.1) The optimal PTH level is not known.
 However, it is suggested that patients with levels of intact PTH progressively rising or persistently above the upper normal limit (ULN) for the assay be evaluated for modifiable factors, including hyperphosphataemia, hypocalcaemia, high phosphate intake, and vitamin D deficiency.
 (2C) - (4.2.2) In adult patients, it is suggested that calcitriol and vitamin D analogues not be routinely used.
 (2C) It is reasonable to reserve the use of calcitriol and vitamin D analogues for patients with CKD G4-G5 with severe and progressive hyperparathyroidism.
+(Not Graded)

-(Not Graded) In patients on dialysis:
+In patients on dialysis:

-- (4.2.3) Suggest maintaining intact PTH levels in the range of approximately two to nine times the upper normal limit for the assay.
+(4.2.3) Suggest maintaining intact PTH levels in the range of approximately two to nine times the upper normal limit for the assay.
 (2C) Suggest that marked changes in PTH levels in either direction within this range prompt an initiation or change in therapy to avoid progression to levels outside of this range.
+(2C)

+🐈 (4.2.4) For those requiring PTH-lowering therapy, suggest calcimimetics, calcitriol, or vitamin D analogues, or a combination of calcimimetics with calcitriol or vitamin D analogues.
+(2B)

+(4.2.5) In patients with CKD G3a-G5D with severe hyperparathyroidism who fail to respond to medical/pharmacological therapy, suggest parathyroidectomy.
+(2B)

+patients with CKD G3a-G5D, limit ary phosphate intake in the treatment hbination with other treatments (2D). reasonable to consider phosphate source tary recommendations (Not Graded)

-(2C) - (4.2.4) For those requiring PTH-lowering therapy, suggest calcimimetics, calcitriol, or vitamin D analogues, or a combination of calcimimetics with calcitriol or vitamin D analogues.
-(2B) - (4.2.5) In patients with CKD G3a-G5D with severe hyperparathyroidism who fail to respond to medical/pharmacological therapy, suggest parathyroidectomy.
-(2B) Rationale for update 4.2.1 Evaluation for modifiable risk factors in pre-dialysis patients with abnormal PTH levels 2009 guidance 4.2.1 In patients with levels of intact PTH above the ULN, first evaluate for hyperphosphataemia, hypocalcaemia and vitamin D deficiency (2C) 2017 update 4.2.1 In patients with CKD G3a-G5 not on dialysis, the optimal PTH level is not known.
-However, patients with levels of intact PTH progressively rising or persistently above the ULN for the assay should be evaluated for modifiable factors, including hyperphosphataemia, hypocalcaemia, high phosphate intake, and vitamin D deficiency (2C) The Work Group felt that modest increases in PTH may represent an appropriate adaptive response to declining kidney function and has revised this statement to include 'persistently' above the upper normal PTH level as well as 'progressively rising' PTH levels, rather than 'above the upper normal limit.'
-That is, treatment should not be based on a single elevated value.
-4.2.2 Use of calcitriol and vitamin D analogues pre-dialysis 2009 guidance 4.2.2 ... serum PTH is progressively rising and remains persistently above the ULN for the assay despite correction of modifiable factors, treat with calcitriol or vitamin D analogues
+Rationale for update

+4.2.1 Evaluation for modifiable risk factors in pre-dialysis patients with abnormal PTH levels

+In patients with levels of intact PTH above the ULN, first evaluate for hyperphosphataemia, hypocalcaemia and vitamin D deficiency (2C)

+In patients with CKD G3a-G5 not on dialysis, the optimal PTH level is not known.
+However, patients with levels of intact PTH progressively rising or persistently above the ULN for the assay should be evaluated for modifiable factors, including hyperphosphataemia,

+The Work Group felt that modest increases in PTH may represent an appropriate adaptive response to declining kidney function and has revised this statement to include 'persistently' above the upper normal PTH level as well as 'progressively rising' PTH levels, rather than 'above the upper normal limit' That is treatment should not be based on a single elevated value

+4.2.2 Use of calcitriol and vitamin D analogues pre-dialysis

+... serum PTH is progressively rising and remains persistently above the ULN for the assay despite correction of modifiable factors, treat with calcitriol or vitamin D analogues

-2017 update 4.2.2 In adult patients with CKD G3a-G5 not on dialysis, do not routinely use calcitriol and vitamin D analogues (2C).
-It is reasonable to reserve the use of calcitriol and vitamin D analogues for patients with CKD G4-G5 with severe and progressive hyperparathyroidism (Not Graded) Recent RCTs of vitamin D analogues failed to demonstrate improvements in clinically relevant outcomes but did demonstrate increased risk of hypercalcaemia.
-Evidence to support the guideline update:13 Systematic review and meta-analysis to evaluate the effect of active vitamin D on CV outcomes in pre-dialysis CKD patients
+In adult patients with CKD G3a-G5 not on dialysis, do not routinely use calcitriol and vitamin D analogues (2C).
+It is reasonable to reserve the use of calcitriol and vitamin D analogues for patients with CKD G4-G5 with severe and progressive hyperparathyroidism (Not Graded)

+Recent RCTs of vitamin D analogues failed to demonstrate improvements in clinically relevant outcomes but did demonstrate increased risk of hypercalcaemia.

+Evidence to support the guideline update:13